 Zaheerah is in her final year of legal studies at UWC, where she is a member of the Golden Key Honour Society as well as the Top Achievers programme.
 She hopes to practice as an attorney, and also to pursue postgraduate studies in the future.
 Zaheerah has a keen interest in human rights and social justice.
 She plans to use her legal knowledge to help make South African law more accessible to all of the nation's citizens.

-Having worked in the media for six years, Innocent attests to the importance of use of information and communication technologies in socioeconomic development and human rights.
-Innocent sees Malawi’s challenge as its lack of ICT legal specialists.
+Having worked in the media for six years, Innocent attests to the importance of information and communication technologies in socioeconomic development and human rights.
+Innocent sees Malawi’s main challenge as its lack of ICT legal specialists.
 His goal is to fill this gap by acquiring a deep understanding of the legal and regulatory aspects of information sharing and communication in Malawi and help to develop a sound legal framework for use of ICT in the region.

 Tinashe, is a very environmentally conscious individual, which he believes has driven him to study for his master’s degree within the field of geography.
-He feels that his native Zimbabwe is experiencing a number of challenges with regards to ensuring that there is sustainable natural resource management.
+He feels that his native Zimbabwe is experiencing a number of challenges with regards to sustainable natural resource management.
 It is his hope to establish a development agency within the next 10 years that will facilitate community involvement in environmental conservation and management projects.

 Inspired by the challenges faced by the Malawi government to find innovative ways of financing its health system, Alfred is eager to play a part in spearheading these efforts.
 Alfred believes that his postgraduate course in global public health & policy will help prepare him for a career in health systems and policy research, focusing mainly on innovative and socially acceptable models of health financing which could subsequently help Malawi attain universal health care.